 If your glasses squeeze your temples, you should loosen them.
 It’s common to experience headaches and discomfort when your glasses squeeze too tight.

-Keep in mind, you’ll only want to do this with traditional wire or plastic glasses.
+Remember that you only want to do this with traditional wire or plastic glasses.
 Not all plastic-rimmed glasses can handle the adjustment, even after warming them.
 You should never adjust rimless and semi-rimless glasses at home.

-In most cases, it’s based on the material from which your glasses are made.
 Some frame materials can be adjusted at home, while others require professional attention.
 This is the case for glasses made from:

 The more durable your frames, the less likely you are to have success making adjustments at home.
 Small adjustments work best.
 Leave major adjustments to the professionals.